OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ## Try it out

 1. Run the following command in the root directory of your project.
-When you run this command, the local web server will start (if it's not already running).
+When you run this command, the local web server will start if it's not already running.

     ```command&nbsp;line
     npm run dev-server
     ```

-1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md) to sideload the add-in in Outlook.
+1. Follow the instructions in [Sideload Outlook add-ins for testing](sideload-outlook-add-ins-for-testing.md).

-1. In Outlook, create a new message and add yourself to the **To** line.
+1. Create a new message, and add yourself to the **To** line.

-1. Choose the **Perform an action** button from the ribbon or overflow menu.
+1. From the ribbon or overflow menu, choose **Perform an action**.

-1. Send the message then open it from your **Inbox** or **Sent Items** folder to view the appended disclaimer.
+1. Send the message, then open it from your **Inbox** or **Sent Items** folder to view the appended disclaimer.

     ![A screenshot of an example message with the disclaimer appended on send in Outlook on the web.](../images/outlook-web-append-disclaimer.png)